MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 - *Key Benefits:* Cost, security, and availability.

 > [!IMPORTANT]
 > You might want to modernize while you migrate.
-See next steps below for guidance.
+See next steps for guidance.

 ## Horizon 2: Modernize